A collection of simple recommendations for decent Web application frontends

 e.g. a command-line client such as curl or

-authentication in conjunction with cookies can be used.
-If cookies
+with cookies can be used.
+If cookies are used, they

-are used, they should include all of the state needed for the
+should include all of the state needed for the server

 should be supported for non-browser